N3XT0R/WP-XPub/REVIEWER.md

 To ensure compatibility with these requirements, we deliberately replaced the constant with the literal `'xpub-multi-channel-publisher'` in all translation calls.

+### About direct SQL queries in Migration_1

+The uninstall routine performs controlled schema cleanup via DROP TABLE statements.
+These are deliberately written with dynamic table prefixes and are not passed through `prepare()`, since schema DDL is not compatible with placeholder substitution.

+We have explicitly disabled certain linter warnings using `// phpcs:ignore` to preserve structural clarity and maintain versioned migrations.

 ---

 We hope this clarification helps during your review.